jerrypm/GeoEvent/Readme.md

 ## Getting Started

 These instructions will help you get a copy of the project up and running on your local machine for development and testing purposes.
+- Please do `Pod Install` for the first time

 ### Prerequisites